Splidejs/splide/README.md

 * **rewind**: Whether to rewind a slider before the first slide or after the last one.
 * **speed**: Transition speed in milliseconds.
 * **rewindSpeed**: Transition speed on rewind in milliseconds.
+* **waitForTransition**: Whether to prevent any actions while a slider is transitioning.
 * **width**: Define slider max width.
 * **height**: Define slider height.
 * **fixedWidth**: Fix width of slides.